roadwarriorwp/rwc-employee-handbook/benefits-and-perks/referral-bonuses.md

 ## New Client Referrals

-__NOTE:__ *Employees with an ownership stake in Road Warrior Creative and employees whose job descriptions are focused on sales and/or aquiring new business are not eligible for this bonus.*
+__NOTE:__ *Employees with an ownership stake in Road Warrior Creative and employees whose job descriptions are focused on sales and/or acquiring new business are not eligible for this bonus.*

 While we certainly do not expect all of our employees to be door-to-door salespeople, Road Warrior Creative does want to show its appreciation for employees who go above and beyond by directly referring us new clients.